 “I have, as far as I’m aware,” says Scott, “the only garden of authentic Georgian qvevris buried on a knoll in the traditional manner, outside and between our two vineyards.
 The terracotta and super-extended skin contact are definitely the main speaking points in terms of the techniques that define my winemaking.”

 Scott’s description of his most emblematic wine (the LPM ‘VMR’ – viognier, marsanne and roussanne) perhaps best sums up his philosophy: “It is an orange wine.
 It is a cloudy wine.
 It is an amphora wine.
-It is a minimal intervention wine (unfined, unfiltered, SO2 only).
-But most importantly it is a clean wine and is free from winemaking faults.
+It is a minimal intervention wine (unfined, unfiltered, sulphur addition only).
+But most importantly, it is a clean wine and is free from winemaking faults.
 And this is what I’m all about – old-school, funky, alternative wines are fun and exciting and interesting and educational to make and to drink but none of this is an excuse for poor winemaking.”

 Franco D’Anna was born into a family with fair wine credentials, having established and run one of Melbourne’s legendary wine stores since the 1960s.
 A childhood in wine retail blossomed into a career in winemaking when the family put down some literal roots in the cool of the Upper Yarra Valley in 1997.
 D’Anna uses…

 The Mann name is somewhat of a significant one in Australian wine circles.
 In fact, it’s about as a storied a moniker as there is, up there with Schubert and O’Shea.
 Jack Mann’s most famous creation, the game-changing Houghton’s White Burgundy was an enduring classic, which he made for 51 consecutive vintages.
 And while that…